Difference Between Grout and Mortar

 Grout is made into liquid form so that it gets pumpable consistency.
 It is used to fill the joints.
 It has a water ratio in its composition high.
 Grout is highly viscous.
 It is available in different colors.
 It gets attached very easily and still does not loses water ration in it.

 Mortar consists of pourable nature.
 It has a consistency like butter.
-The consistency is made so that it can be easily spread and gets stick to the trowel.
+The consistency is made so that it can be easily spread and gets stuck to the trowel.
 It sometimes contains hydrated lime.
 This is used to slush joints, especially collar joints.
 It is not used to fill the collar joints.
 It is available in different types.

 Comparison Table